Mission & Philosophy

 Our philosophy of news defines our approaches to the teaching, study and practice of journalism.

 We believe journalism is a craft that strives to reach the truth as best as it can be known.
-We teach our students to report the news as accurately, fairly and ethically as possible.
-As journalists witness events, interview and study documents, they should know about the history, culture and relationships among diverse people, organizations and government; they should know, as well, the physical, social, personal and ideological contexts in which events take place.
+We teach our students to report the news as accurately, fairly and ethically as possible, recognizing that subjectivity and bias can be understood and accounted for but not eradicated from the news gathering and reporting processes As journalists witness events, interview and study documents, they should know about the history, culture and relationships among diverse people, organizations and government; they should know, as well, the physical, social, personal and ideological contexts in which events take place.
 Finally, they should know about the influences, effects and ramifications of what they do — about what it means to say something is “true” and “objective.”

 We focus on the community because we believe the needs and desires of the people should be communicated upward to government and public officials, not conveyed the other way around.
 We agree with the Hutchins Commission when it recommended that the voices of citizens should be heard and that journalists are obligated to provide the forum for exchange of ideas and concerns.
 Therefore, we encourage our students to seek out stories where people live, work, pray and relax.
 They find stories on buses, at parks and playgrounds, church halls and small businesses — stories that often raise issues every reporter can find at city hall or the courthouse, such as crime prevention, disbursement of tax money, economic development and race relations.
 But the perspectives are different.
 Even when their views are not that different from official viewpoints, the words of citizens are genuine, unrehearsed and natural.